defo-project/ech-dev-utils/howtos/lighttpd.md

 [``lighthttpdmin.conf``](../configs/lighthttpdmin.conf) config file used in localhost testing.

-We also support a way to make a specific virtual host "ECH only" by configuring a (presumably different) virtual host name to use, if ECH wasn't successfully used in the ClientHello for that TLS session.
+Lighttpd also supports a way to make a specific virtual host "ECH only" by configuring a (presumably different) virtual host name to use, if ECH wasn't successfully used in the ClientHello for that TLS session.

 For this, there's a virtual host specific configuration item: